1996 United States Senate election in Arkansas

 The 1996 United States Senate election in Arkansas was held on November 5, 1996.
 Incumbent Democratic U.S. Senator David Pryor decided to retire.
-Republican Tim Hutchinson won the open seat, becoming the first Republican to win a U.S. Senate seat in Arkansas since Reconstruction.
-As of 2022, this is the last time Republicans flipped a Senate seat in a presidential year despite losing the state in the presidential election.
+Republican Tim Hutchinson won the open seat, becoming the first Republican to win a U.S. Senate seat in Arkansas since Reconstruction in 1872 and the first to ever be popularly elected in the state.
+He was the first to win this seat since 1870.
+Hutchinson lost re-election in 2002 to David Pryor's son Mark Pryor.

+In the concurrent presidential election in Arkansas, Democrat Bill Clinton — a native Arkansan who had previously served as governor — defeated Republican Bob Dole.
+To date, this is the last time that Republicans flipped a Senate seat in a presidential election year despite losing the state in the presidential election.